David Smart (architect)

-David Smart (1824 – 13 October 1914) was a Scottish architect, prominent in the second half of the 19th century.
+David Smart (1824 – 13 October 1914) was a Scottish architect, eminent in the second half of the 19th century.
 His design genre varied between municipal buildings, schools and churches, but he worked almost exclusively in Perthshire.

 Early life

 Smart was born in Alyth, Perth and Kinross, in 1824.

 Career

 Although it is not known with whom he first apprenticed, he worked for many years in the office of David Bryce.
 It is rumoured that a disagreement in that office resulted in Smart leaving to take over the practice of William Macdonald Mackenzie from his widow in 1858.
 The quarrel was settled amicably.

 By the late 1870s, Smart was worked with a relative, James Smart, who was his partner from around 1887.
 Their firm was D & J Smart.
 The partnership was dissolved shortly before the turn of the century, possibly due to the readmission of James Smart's son, John (born 1872), to the practice.

 David retained the office at 42 Tay Street (part of the Victoria Buildings) in Perth, while James opened his at 28 York Place as James Smart & Son.

 In 1907, David Smart began a partnership with his senior assistant Donald Alexander Stewart (born 1876), who had been articled to Smart since 1892.
 The firm became known as Smart & Stewart.

 Smart retired around 1911 at the age of 86.